misaiahh/todo-app/README.md

 - `npm eslint . --fix` to lint the project
 - `npm test` to test the project
+- `npm run build` to build the project
+- `npm run preview` to preview the project
+- `npm run dev` to start the project

 ## Extensions
 - Codeium